 Since its establishment in 1996 by Hamish Moore with support from Pròiseact nan Ealan, Ceòlas has grown from a week-long music and dance school to become one of Scotland’s leading Gaelic culture, heritage and arts organisations.
 Ceòlas is a key driver in the island’s social and cultural resurgence and is committed to promoting a vibrant Gàidhlig culture for future generations.
 As part of this vision, we are currently engaged in an ambitious project in partnership with Lews Castle College UHI, to develop a centre for Gàidhlig music, dance and culture at Cnoc Soilleir Dalabrog, South Uist.

-Ceòlas employs seven members of staff and is overseen by a board of nine directors, supported by a community committee.
+Ceòlas employs six members of staff and is overseen by a board of nine directors, supported by a community committee.
 In recognition of Ceòlas’ contribution to the community and local economy the organisation has been nominated for a number of prestigious awards:

 - National Lottery Good Causes Awards (UK Finalist 2016)